dellemcsql/dso/README.md

 It gets even more complex, cumbersome, difficult, and most importantly human error-prone with large number of resources as part of any solution, or with more than one solution to setup or maintain.

-## The Database Solution Optimizer (DSO) is a free command line utility/toolkit provided by Dell Engineering to collect, report, and automate the application of best practices.
+### The Database Solution Optimizer (DSO) is a free command line utility/toolkit provided by Dell Engineering to collect, report, and automate the application of best practices.
-> **_NOTE:_** The DSO toolkit is not a supported product, but it is provided to customers to use and customize for their own database environments.

-## DSO tool benefits include:
+### DSO tool benefit includes:

 -	Reporting on the configuration of different layers in the database solution stack.
 Administrators can quickly generate reports to evaluate if best practices have been implemented.
 -	Automating best practices.
 The administrator can apply best practices using the toolkit and save time.